 - equal pay for equal work done by a man or woman, and

 - the standards for pay for time off work.

 State and local laws may provide greater degrees of protection, but the FLSA sets the minimum standard across the country.
 These protections have some restrictions — such as on who qualifies for overtime pay or who qualifies as an “employee” (versus an independent contractor) — and we have elaborated on those questions on our practice area pages (linked below).
-As always, if you have specific or detailed concerns about your particular situation, please don’t hesitate to contact an attorney for a free consultation to discuss your options.
+As always, if you have specific or detailed concerns about your particular situation, please don’t hesitate to contact an attorney for a consultation to discuss your options.